Strengthening Media freedom, Internet governance and Personal data protection in Georgia (SMIP-GE), 02.2021-12.2023

 Project is a follow-up to the Council of Europe Project “Supporting Freedom of Media and Internet in Georgia”, implemented in 2019-2021, and built upon its achievements.
 Through the above-mentioned Project, the Council of Europe supported the media regulatory authority to adopt the by-law regulating child protection from harmful content in the online media; enhanced the capacity of the media self-regulatory body to promote ethical journalism and supported the Georgian authorities to adopt the new data protection legislation in line with international standards while supporting respective stakeholders in their efforts to ratify the modernized Convention 108+ for the protection of individuals with regard to processing of personal data.

-- (1) enhancement of the law and policy in the field of Freedom of Expression and Internet Governance;
+Component 1: Enhancement of the law and policy in the field of freedom of expression and internet governance.

-- (2) Improvement of the professionalism, diversity and safety of journalists;
+Component 2: Improvement of professionalism, diversity and safety of journalists.

-better alignment of personal data protection law and practice with relevant CoE standards.
+Component 3: Better alignment of personal data protection law and practice with relevant Council of Europe standards.

-The proposed actions are built around the priorities highlighted in the Council of Europe Action Plan for Georgia 2020-2023 in the field of Information Society.
+The Project’s actions are built around the priorities highlighted in the Council of Europe Action Plan for Georgia 2020-2023 in the field of Information Society.

 The key partners of the Project are the Communications Commission, State Inspector’s Service, Charter of Journalistic Ethics of Georgia, Public Defender’s Office, National Universities, civil society organisations working in the field of media, internet and personal data protection.